To be successful in the field of mobile app UX design, app designers must have foresight.

 The mobile app UX designing can be a very overwhelming subject to deal with and when it comes to the designing part of a mobile application there are many components that need to be taken under consideration.
 In simple words, we can say that there are some 'Do’s and Don'ts that need to be followed by a mobile app designer.

-This is the reason why we have decided to come up with this article on mobile app designing to clear out your doubts regarding what you can do and what you cannot do while working on an app's UX design.
+This is the reason why we have decided to come up with this article on mobile app designing to clear out your doubts regarding what you can do and what you cannot do while helping you improve the app's design.

 But in case you are someone who wants to dive deep into the concepts on application UX design, then we would recommend that you read our guide on mobile app design i.e., Principles Of Mobile App Design: A Complete Guide To UX Design And Development.
 Here, we will be mentioning some very useful tricks and tips that can be used by UX designers to simplify their tasks while designing a mobile app.

 Below is the list of all the points that an app designer should do while designing UX for a mobile app: